Sign-up ends in:

 Now you have the details about what causes a pull hook in golf, how can you fix it?

-I’ll give you some of my favorite drills and tips to stop pull hooking your driver, irons, and wedges (although that’s probably a less common shot for you).
+Here are some of the best drills and tips to stop pull hooking your driver, irons, and wedges (though it may be a less common shot with wedges).

 1. Get Your Alignment More Down the Line